mongodb/specifications/source/extended-json.rst

 If a BSON type fell into category (1), this specification just declares that form to be canonical, since all drivers, tools, and libraries already know how to parse or output this form.
-The one exception is the regular expression type:
+There are two exceptions:

 RegularExpression
 .................